indysreeram/python-kata/README.md

-This is a python kata repo for experimention
+This is a python kata repo for experimentation